vserova/book/pages/ch_objmgr.md

 #### CSeq\_annot\_Handle important methods

--   <span class="nctnt ncbi-func">GetParentEntry</span> - returns a handle for the parent Seq-entry.
+-   `GetParentEntry` - returns a handle for the parent Seq-entry.

--   <span class="nctnt ncbi-func">GetTopLevelEntry</span> - returns a handle for the top-level Seq-entry.
+-   `GetTopLevelEntry` - returns a handle for the top-level Seq-entry.

--   <span class="nctnt ncbi-func">GetCompleteSeq\_annot</span> - returns the complete Seq-annot object.
+-   `GetCompleteSeq_annot` - returns the complete Seq-annot object.
 Any data stubs are resolved and loaded.

 See the [CSeq\_annot\_Handle API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__annot__Handle.html) for an up-to-date list of all methods.